 Although not the first Australian to develop a commercial ice-making plant, Sydney businessman Thomas Mort saw the advantages of freezing works for his meat and dairy operations and in 1866 enlisted Frenchman Eugene Nicolle to develop an improved system.
 This led to the founding of his New South Wales Fresh Food & Ice Co., which was launched with an extravagant picnic in Lithgow.

-Thomas Mort had arrived in Sydney in 1838 and began work as a clerk with companies involved in local and international trade.
+Thomas Mort had arrived in Sydney from England in 1838 and began work as a clerk with companies involved in local and international trade.
 He set up his own business as an auctioneer, trading in wool and progressing to livestock and pastoral property sales.
 He invested in many business ventures including mining, tin-smelting, engineering works and dairy farming.

 Mort’s focus on refrigeration was an extension of these business interests.
 He financed Nicolle to conduct experiments to produce refrigeration machinery.
 The system Nicolle developed used liquefied ammonia as a refrigerant, as opposed to the ether previously employed by James Harrison of Geelong.
 The aim was to develop a system capable of conveying frozen meat to Britain; however, this was not achieved in Mort’s lifetime.

 The New South Wales Fresh Food & Ice Co. began operation in 1875, with a cold store at Darling Harbour, Sydney.
 The company also had a slaughtering and chilling works at Bowenfels near Lithgow in the Blue Mountains, milk depots in the Southern Tablelands, and refrigerated railway vans for meat and milk.